HEIGVD-S3-DAI/purrchase/docs/deploy.md

 ### Start the API

-To start the api navigate to the `api/` directory in the vm and run the following command:
+To start the API navigate to the `api/` directory in the VM and run the following command:

 ```bash